atyryshkina/algorithm-performance-analysis/README.md

 In this work, we trained popular regression models available on scikit-learn and compared their performance.
 We used a cross validation of three and tested the models on the dataset of each tool without the exclusion any undedected errors and with the exclusion of undetected errors via the isolation forest with contamination=5%, and compared the performance of the regressors with using the r-squared score metric.
 As you will see, pruning the datasets with the isolation forest improved the performance of some of the regressors, but it did not improve the performance of the random forest regressor.

-For most of the tools, we used the default settings provided by sklearn library: SVR, Ridge Regressor, SGD Regressor, Extra Trees Regressor, and Gradient Boosting regressor.
+For most of the tools, we used the default settings provided by sklearn library: SVR, Ridge Regressor, SGD Regressor, and Gradient Boosting regressor.
 The neural network (sklearn.neural_network.MLPRegressor) had two hidden layers of sizes [100,10] with the rest of the attributes set to default, and the random forest and extra trees regressors had 100 estimators and a max_depth of 12.

 The table below shows the r-squared score for a select number of tools.
 The total mean and median were taken as the performance of the tool over every tool with more than 100 recorded runs.